top of page

 Course Dates: June 29 - August 4

-The UPenn Online Precollege "Law and Society" course is a great opportunity for high school students interested in the intricate intersection of law and society.
-This program offers a comprehensive exploration of the fundamental principles of law, the evolution of legal systems, and their profound impacts on various aspects of society.
-Students delve into a range of captivating subjects, including legal theory, civil rights, criminal justice, and the sociopolitical dimensions of legal decision-making.
-Through a dynamic curriculum that combines rigorous coursework, engaging discussions, and practical case studies, participants gain not only a deep understanding of the legal field but also essential critical thinking and analytical skills.
+The UPenn Online Precollege "Law and Society" course is a great opportunity for high school students interested in the intersection of law and society.
+This program explores the fundamental principles of law, the evolution of legal systems, and their impact on various aspects of society.
+You will learn about legal theory, civil rights, criminal justice, and the sociopolitical dimensions of legal decision-making.
+Through a curriculum that combines coursework, discussions, and case studies, you will gain a deep understanding of the legal field and essential critical thinking and analytical skills.
 This course is ideal for those aspiring to pursue careers in law, social justice, or related fields.

 Cost: $3,700 (4-credits) or $7,400 (8-credits)